-- Fundamental structure of NTFS is a volume: - based on a logical disk partition - may occupy a portion of a disk, and entire disk, or span across several disks. - An array of file records is stored in a special file called the Master File Table (MFT). - The MFT is indexed by a file reference (a 64-bit unique identifier for a file) - A file itself is a structured object consisting of set of attribute/value pairs of variable length. . .
+- Fundamental structure of NTFS is a volume: - based on a logical disk partition - may occupy a portion of a disk, and entire disk, or span across several disks. - NTFS stores all file records in a special file called the Master File Table (MFT). - The MFT is indexed by a file reference: a 64-bit unique identifier for a file - A file itself is a structured object consisting of set of attribute/value pairs of variable length. . .